 - a.
-Information systems: At least 30 semester credit hours (or equivalent) that include coverage of fundamentals and applied practice in application development; programming; data and information management; information technology infrastructure; systems analysis, design and acquisition; project management; and the role of information systems in organizations. - b.
-Information systems environment: At least 15 additional semester credit hours (or equivalent) of a cohesive set of topics that provide an understanding of an information systems environment. - c.
+Information systems: At least 30 semester credit hours (or equivalent) that include coverage of fundamentals and applied practice in application development; programming; data and information management; information technology infrastructure; systems analysis, design and acquisition; project management; and the role of information systems in organizations; - b.
+Information systems environment: At least 15 additional semester credit hours (or equivalent) of a cohesive set of topics that provide an understanding of an information systems environment; - c.
 A major project that requires integration and application of knowledge and skills acquired in earlier course work; and - d.
-Quantitative analysis or methods that must include statistics.
 Appropriate mathematical and statistical models and techniques to solve a broad range of problems in Information Systems.